Movendi International Members Respond to COVID-19 Crisis

 We believe that this move will not only make the Ministry of Health and the government’s efforts counterproductive in the fight against COVID-19 but also subject Kenyans to unnecessary yet preventable deaths…”

-Slum Child Foundation: Online conversation to prevent and reduce incidences of gender-based violence during COVID-19 crisis
+Slum Child Foundation, Kenya: Online conversation to prevent and reduce incidences of gender-based violence during COVID-19 crisis

 The Slum Child Foundation of Nairobi, Kenya aims to reduce the violence against the most vulnerable children of Kenyan slums through advocacy, mentoring, intervention and rehabilitation.